-\ The Company has management bonus agreements whereby 10% of the annual income before taxes, amortization and share-based expense is equally distributed to management.
+^{} The Company has management bonus agreements whereby 10% of the annual income before taxes, amortization and share-based expense is equally distributed to management.
+This bonus is accrued by quarter and is paid based upon the audited year end balance not later than May 15 of the year following.